dahlsailrunner/knowyourtoolset-blog/content/2023/04/tuples-and-dapper.md

 ---
 title: "Using Tuples with Dapper" # Title of the blog post.
 date: 2023-04-16T05:51:55-05:00 # Date of post creation.
-description: "Using tuples as the generic arguments for Query calls with Dapper can avoid the need from some simple classes." # Description used for search engine.
+summary: "Using tuples as the generic arguments for Query calls with Dapper can avoid the need from some simple classes." # Description used for search engine.
 codeMaxLines: 30 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 thumbnail: "/images/tuple-dapper.png" # Sets thumbnail image appearing inside card on homepage.